paulkottering/paulkottering/README.md

 Here are some of the exciting domains I've dabbled in:

-- Multi-Agent Reinforcement Learning at ETH Zurich/NYU - Like normal reinforcement learning, but now with more agents!
+- Multi-Agent Reinforcement Learning at ETH Zurich/NYU
-- Quantum Reinforcement Learning at UC Berkeley - Because who doesn't love combining quantum computing with machine learning?
+- Quantum Reinforcement Learning at UC Berkeley
-- Anomaly Detection in satellite telemetry data at the German Aerospace Centre (DLR) - Imagine playing hide-and-seek, but the data is always hiding and you're always seeking.
+- Anomaly Detection in satellite telemetry data at the German Aerospace Centre (DLR)

 In a world that speaks in data, I am always looking to learn new dialects.
 I'm currently seeking new opportunities to apply my skills and contribute to innovative solutions in the ML/Data Science field.
 If you are in need of a data enthusiast with a strong foundation in mathematics, physics, and computer science, let's connect!